 The U.S. Service Academies have a long tradition in shaping future leaders.
 Graduates receive an education that is second to none, giving them a competitive edge when applying for graduate programs and in the job market.

-Members of Congress may nominate candidates for appointment to four of the five U.S. service academies: U.S. Military Academy (USMA), West Point, NY; the U.S. Naval Academy (USNA), Annapolis, MD; the U.S. Air Force Academy (USAFA), Colorado Springs, CO; and the U.S. Merchant Marine Academy (USMMA), Kings Point, NY.
+Members of Congress may nominate candidates for appointment to four of the five U.S. service academies: the U.S. Military Academy (USMA), West Point, NY; the U.S. Naval Academy (USNA), Annapolis, MD; the U.S. Air Force Academy (USAFA), Colorado Springs, CO; and the U.S. Merchant Marine Academy (USMMA), Kings Point, NY.
 The fifth service academy, the U.S. Coast Guard Academy (USCGA), New London, CT, does not require a congressional nomination for appointment.

 The honor of attending a service academy comes with the obligation and commitment to serve in the military for a minimum of five years upon graduation.
 For more information, please review the page of Frequently Asked Questions for those seeking a Military Academy Nomination.

-Applications open March 1st and close on November 15th.
+Applications open on March 1st and close on November 1st.

 The first step is to apply for a congressional nomination.
-Each candidate is eligible for four congressional nominations, and highly encouraged to seek nominations from all offices to increase the probability of earning the nomination.
+Each candidate is eligible for four congressional nominations and is highly encouraged to seek nominations from all offices to increase the probability of earning the nomination.
 The offices eligible to provide nominations are the Office of the Vice President of the United States, the two Idaho Senate offices, and the two Idaho Congressional Representatives' offices.